apope-flexgen/hybridos/config/vfakeco/usage.md

-# Horizon Power
+# VFakeCo

-This Horizon Power reference design consists of a Fleet Manager, two Site Controllers (one for each site), and two ESS Controllers (one for each site).
+This VFakeCo reference design consists of a Fleet Manager, two Site Controllers (one for each site), and two ESS Controllers (one for each site).

 ## Sites
 ### Lima